Places to Donate Food in Jersey City & Hoboken this Thanksgiving

 Please make sure to contact the organizations directly as well for more information and what they need exactly depending on the day.

-Hope House, an emergency shelter for homeless women with children, helps families become self-sufficient by giving them an opportunity for decision making and for assuming responsibility for improving their situation under the supervision, support, and guidance of shelter staff.
+Hope House, an emergency shelter for homeless women with children, helps families become self-sufficient by giving them an opportunity for decision-making and for assuming responsibility for improving their situation under the supervision, support, and guidance of shelter staff.
 They are also always looking for more donations in the form of canned goods or cereals for the children.
 Plan your Thanksgiving food donation ahead.

 St. Lucy’s Emergency Shelter is a supervised 24-hour, 7-day-a-week, year-round emergency shelter facility for single women and men offering emergency housing and food for those in need.
 The shelter provides two meals a day and is always looking for food donations.
-Get in touch and let them know in advance if you planning any Thanksgiving food donation.
+Get in touch and let them know in advance if you planning any Thanksgiving food donations.

-The Campus Kitchen at Saint Peter’s University, established in September 2014, is a community service program that seeks to save food that would be wasted from dining halls, cafeterias, and grocery stores, and creates nutritious meals for those struggling with hunger.
+The Campus Kitchen at Saint Peter’s University, established in September 2014, is a community service program that seeks to save food that would be wasted in dining halls, cafeterias, and grocery stores, and creates nutritious meals for those struggling with hunger.
 They are always looking for food donations, canned goods, and supplies.

 An Episcopal parish in the heart of Jersey City located at 38 Duncan Avenue in Jersey City.
 They plan an annual Thanksgiving dinner.
 Additionally, donations are always welcomed and can be monetary or in the form of desserts or sides.

 The mission of the York Street Project is to weave innovative programs that shelter, feed, educate, and promote the healing as well as the independence of persons in need, especially women and their children.
 Additionally, there are many opportunities to get involved with York Street Project including donation drives, working with children, internships, and more!
 They are also always looking for donations, especially during the holiday season.